Mike-Wilkins/Java_Username_Encryption/README.md

 * Cryptographic hash functions should be applied to sensitive data prior to database storage.
 This application utilizes md5 hash functions within the MySQL INSERT statement.
 ```
-// Insert user name and password into MySQL
+// Insert username and password into MySQL using md5 hash function

 	public void db_insert(char[] newUsername, char[] newPassword) throws SQLException {